-Here you can find our general equipment guide, which helps you to choose the matching equipment for your preferred cross-country skiing style.
+Here you can find our general equipment guide which helps you to choose the matching equipment for your preferred cross-country skiing style.

-If you’re looking for real freedom on skis you might be a candidate for backcountry cross country skiing.
-The backcountry ski is a perfect companion for skiing off the tracks, for longer daytrips with a small backpack or even cabin trips.
-The skis in the backcountry range are made for accessing a lot of different terrain, built light and with metal edges.
-Even when crossing lower mountain ranges or fjells you’ll feel agile and safe – in all kind of snow conditions.
+If you’re looking for real freedom on skis you might be a candidate for backcountry cross-country skiing.
+The backcountry ski is a perfect companion for skiing off the tracks, for longer day trips with a small backpack or even cabin trips.
+The skis in the backcountry range are made for accessing a lot of different terrains, built light and with metal edges.
+Even when crossing lower mountain ranges or fields you’ll feel agile and safe – in all kind of snow conditions.
 The character of the movement is almost identical to classic skiing, with a kick and glide phase, while keeping your skis parallel.
 The difference is, backcountry skis feel most comfortable in deep and fresh snow conditions, rather than in parallel tracks.
-This is the most original form of nordic skiing and it’s especially popular in Scandinavia.
-The “real cross-country skiing”: simply stepping out your door, crossing fields, valleys and woods!
-Check out our backcountry equipment guide, to find out what fits you best.
+This is the most original form of Nordic Skiing and it’s especially popular in Scandinavia.
+The “real cross-country skiing”: simply stepping out your door, crossing fields, valleys, and woods!
+Check out our Cross Country Skiing Guide Backcountry: Which equipment do I need for Backcountry to find out what fits you best.

 Photo: ©Ian Coble, Madshus